In my world the word ‘hero’ is way over-used. In the real world, it’s the absolute minimum requirement for PC David Rathband

 Emma, who has been a MET Police Officer for almost 20 years, joined the Foundation as a voluntary Charity Champion in 2012, spreading the work of the charity across her Force; fundraising and raising awareness of how it could help injured colleagues.
 She now becomes the Foundation’s seventh Trustee joining a serving Fire Fighter, Paramedic and former Police Officer on the Board.

 Emma has played a very proactive role during her time as a Charity Champion, helping organise fundraising events including a Family Fun Day and Blindfolded football Match.
-She’s been able to get the work of the charity in front of celebrities including Phillip Schofield who then became the Charity’s Twitter Patron.

 Peter Sweeney, Chairman of PC David Rathband’s Blue Lamp Foundation, said: “We’re delighted to welcome Emma as a new Foundation Trustee.
 She’s passionate about the work of the Foundation and she’s been a great addition to us in her role as a Charity Champion over the last four years.
 We’re looking forward working with her going forward ensure we’re serving the Police community as best we can.”